Ultimate Mark

 A single panel of a manga feels very different from a storyboard.
 If each manga panel were thirty seconds, it would require about ten cuts in a storyboard.
 In manga, there's a large volume of information that has to be conveyed in each panel, but a storyboard would handle that through movement.
 That's the biggest difference.

-On the current Gundam, it feels like the presentation of the individual scenes lacks tension and it's all flowing smoothly.
+On the current Gundam, it feels like the presentation of the individual scenes lacks energy and it's all flowing too smoothly.
 On the other hand, it does flow really smoothly, and although that's what you'd expect of Director Tomino, it's a shame that the fundamental emotional impact is so weak.
 I suppose that's an interesting taiga drama-style method if you're watching it over the course of a year.
 So, rather than creating drama by revealing a single character's feelings in close-up, we're showing the situation in a fragmentary fashion, episode by episode.
 It's not interesting reading a manga by Mr. (Osamu) Tezuka in a magazine, but it seems fascinating when you read the compiled volumes.
 Though anime and manga are different, I think they're similar in that respect.

 This time, many young animators are working on the staff, and I feel they're producing a work of a very high level.
 I think they really do a good job animating those complex mecha.
 But it seems like something of a shortcoming that so few of them can handle drawing facial expressions.
 That's probably a job for a veteran, but I can't sound too arrogant about it.
 I just say that I'm already busy, so I'll skip ahead and draw it myself...
 (3)